 Accordingly, in advance of an interview, prepare talking points:

-1. Spell out how you’d excel at the job’s duties and meet the specified qualifications
+1. Spell out how you’d excel at the job’s duties and meet or exceed the specified qualifications

 2. Demonstrate your knowledge of the institution and why you’re interested in the position

 3. Indicate your artistic vision, professional goals, and teaching philosophy

 4. Establish your credibility as an up-to-date, energetic, and respected professional

 Also document questions that you’ll ask – more about that in a minute.